sopra-fs21-group-02/client/README.md

 ## Requirements

 When testing, please note that the application is optimized for portrait-orientation and smartphone screen sizes.
 Additionally, the external login via google requires third-party cookies to be allowed in order to function as intended.
+Due to a limitation of safari for setting cross-domain cookies, the user is signed out on refreshing the page (this works in chrome).
+We did not address this, since it would have required registering a domain or finding a cumbersome workaround with an IFrame.

 ## Technologies